-Movie producer Weinstein convicted of sexual assault, rape, faces up to 25 years in prison
+Former Hollywood producer Weinstein convicted of sexual assault, rape, held in custody

 He faces up to 25 years in prison on the sexual assault conviction.

 The jury acquitted Weinstein on two counts of predatory sexual assault, which carried a potential life sentence, and first degree rape of Mann.
+A conviction on predatory sexual assault would have meant the jury had concluded he was a repeat sexual offender.

+He was convicted of third degree rape which carries a sentence of up to four years in prison.

 Elizabeth L. Jeglic, a Professor of Psychology at John Jay College in New York said, “I think this verdict is definitely a vindication of all the women who have come forward and not been able to get a prosecution.”

 During his trial, Weinstein often appeared feeble, entering the courthouse using a walker.
 He sometimes leaned on Rotunno for support.
+Critics had accused Weinstein of playing up medical problems to win sympathy but Weinstein said he had back injuries.

 “He’s taken some good acting tips,” actress Rose McGowan said at the start of the trial on Jan.
 6 while staging a protest near the courthouse along with actress Rosanna Arquette and other Weinstein accusers.